UmmarFarooq14/Linux-In-Detail-Notes-From-Scratch/Linux/Day-12/ACL Concept.md

     3) To allow all files (or) dir to inherit ACL entries from the dir it is within: setfacl -dm "entry" /path/to/file

+    4) To remove a specific entry
+       setfacl -x u:user: /path/to/file (for a specific user)